 According to Lucas' Papaw Remedies, the Lucas' Papaw Ointment are recommended to be used as topical application for nappy rash and chafing, and insect bite, among others.
 It also said that some users have used it for temporary relief of the symptoms of dermatitis and eczema.

 Due to its healing properties, the ointment has also emerged as a popular tattoo aftercare product

 Tattoo artists and those in the community recommend Lucas' Papaw Oinement as a tattoo aftercare product by applying a thin layer of the cream on a fresh tattoo.

 Unsurprisingly, many have also used it as a remedy for dry skin.
 However, bear in mind that the product does not offer extra moisture but that it helps prevents moisture from escaping and allows your skin to retain the moisture it already has.

 Despite its popularity, a tube of Lucas' Papaw Ointment could be hard to find in some parts of the world.

 Thankfully, you can easily buy it from a range of chemists and retailers in Malaysia.

 Aside from Australia, Lucas' Papaw Ointment is available in about half a dozen other countries, although the company's official website specifically mentions only three countries' names: Malaysia, Hong Kong, and New Zealand.

 Lucas' Papaw Ointment also available for purchase online.
-A 25g tube of Lucas' Papaw Ointment is being sold for RM21.39 on 11Street.

 Nevertheless, as mentioned earlier, there are counterfeit products in the market so do ensure that you are purchasing from reputable merchants and retailers.